 CI_GITLAB_TOKEN: A Gitlab token with at least read access to base.

 CI_BASE_BRANCH: The base branch you would like to use.
 For example: version10.0 or version10.5.

 Congratulations!
-You should have your first Gitlab CI job ready to run.
+You should have your first Gitlab CI job-ready to run.
 To try it out.
-Please push the .gitlab-ci.yml file to git server and you should see a pipeline started in the pipeline page of your git repository page at git.configura.com.
-If you choose to only run on merge requests, you also have to create at merge request to see any results.
+Please push the .gitlab-ci.yml file to the git server and you should see a pipeline started in the pipeline page of your git repository page at git.configura.com.
+If you choose to only run on merge requests, you also have to create a merge request to see any results.